pact-foundation/pact.io/5-minute-getting-started-guide.md

 {% embed url="https://repl.it/@mefellows/docspactio-getting-started-publish" caption="Try it out: Sharing pacts through a Pact Broker \(via pactflow.io\)" %}

-We can see the Pact published at [https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest](https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest)
+We can see the Pact published at [https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest](https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest).
+Use the username `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`, and password `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.

 After publishing the pact, we can now verify that the Provider meets these expectations.